 If response is success, decode the result using the same Newtownsof.Json library and return it.

 The method will block while waiting for the server to respond.
 To prevent blocking an OS thread which might stop game logic from executing, we leverage C#’s Task asynchronous programming logic (TAP) (11) alongside with async-await syntax.
 This allows us to make use of so-called “green threads” which logically look like separate execution threads, but don’t result in separate OS threads being created.
 They are also a lot more lightweight than OS threads which allows us to use many of them without performance concerns.
-They implement cooperative multitasking model rather than preemtive one.
+They implement cooperative multitasking model rather than pre-emptive one.
 This means that the current green thread will yield the control back to the scheduler to execute other tasks.
 In this case it happens when “await” keyword is evaluated, as show on Figure 18.
 Scheduler will then wake up the task to continue its execution when the RPC response arrives.